-Like many others facing divorce, you may have serious misgivings about your financial security after your divorce is final.
+Like many others facing divorce, you may have serious misgivings about your financial security after your divorce.
 There are certain assets you want to keep, and you want to leave the marriage with your financial security intact.
-These are important goals, and while your divorce will certainly impact your finances to a certain extent, we help our clients seek a property division settlement that is fair and sustainable.
+These are important goals.
+While your divorce will certainly impact your finances to a certain extent, we help our clients seek a property division settlement that is fair and sustainable.

 The main factor that determines what will happen to property and assets in divorce is characterizing whether a specific asset is separate property or marital property.
-Marital property is anything accumulated or earned over the course of the marriage, and therefore, it is subject to division.
-The lawyers at Arnel Law Firm can explain what qualifies as separate, how divorce affects debt and how to pursue a reasonable outcome.
+Marital property is anything accumulated or earned over the course of the marriage, and therefore, is subject to division.
+The Brooklyn property division lawyers at Arnel Law Firm can explain what qualifies as separate property, how divorce affects debt, and how to pursue a reasonable outcome.

 - Separate property: Separate property is any type of asset that is owned by one spouse.
-This includes property purchased before marriage and inheritance funds not comingled with marital funds.
+This includes property purchased before the marriage and inheritance funds not with marital funds.

 In divorce, there can be difficult and contentious disputes over what property is part of the marital estate and what is not.
-We help find reasonable solutions in complex property matters, such as dividing equity in a home, deciding which spouse keeps the house and more.
+At Arnel Law Firm, we help find reasonable solutions in complex property matters, such as dividing equity in a home, deciding which spouse keeps the house, and more.

-With over three decades of experience in family law, complex or particularly contentious property division matters do not intimidate us.
-Curt Arnel is also a CPA, and he employs his knowledge and resources to pursue the best outcome on behalf of his clients.
+With four decades of combined experience in family law, our attorneys are not intimidated by complex or particularly contentious property division matters.
+Attorney Curt Arnel uses his knowledge and resources to pursue positive outcomes for clients.

 We offer free initial case evaluations, so call 718-550-3024 to schedule yours.

 Personalized solutions for you.

 Every case has its own unique circumstances that requires a methodical, thoughtful plan.

 Safeguarding your best interests is always at the forefront of our approach to your case.